-The 17 Words That Show You’re A Good Listener
+The 17 Sentences That Show You’re a Good Listener

 Making people feel heard and understood isn’t magic; it’s the power of being a good listener.